|My Coconut Cream Pie is sensational and easy to make, the perfect combination!|

 As always, I encourage you to make my oil pie crust.
 Honestly, dear readers, your crust will be tender and flaky with this foolproof recipe once you put your trust in me.
 Be warned though the oil crust dough is unlike typical pie crust recipes that require a knack to produce while being greasier to the touch, which is normal.
 Follow my simple cheap recipe and you will ditch those expensive frozen, pre-made crusts, or mixes and turn out an exceptional pie crust every time!

-The hardest part to making this filling is remembering to take your eggs out of the refrigerator to leave at room temperature first before attempting to separate them.
+The hardest part to making this filling for this coconut cream pie recipe is remembering to take your eggs out of the refrigerator to leave at room temperature first before attempting to separate them.
 Never try to crack a cold egg straight out of the refrigerator if you’re planning on making meringue.
 You’ll end up with yolk in the whites, which will cause it to not beat properly to a fluffy meringue.

 Assemble all your ingredients while waiting for the eggs to warm slightly and save more time as those eggs get ready.
 With everything in place, you’ll breeze through the rest from making the meringue to cooking that pudding like filling!